TThe outlines listed on this page are general descriptions of courses offered by Lourdes University. All outlines are provided in PDF format.

 MUS 413 Composition

 Studies musical structures of melodic and harmonic materials such as modes, arbitrary scales, and tone rows.
 The student will create music to be performed.
-Prerequisites: MUS 213, MUS 313.
+Prerequisites: MUS 213, MUS 313, by arrangement with Department Chair.

 MUS 414 Music History Survey II